Labor Code 4605 – Death Due To Industrial Causation

 If you or a loved one is dealing with an unfortunate death that you believe is due to industrial causation, or you’re an attorney litigating this case, I want to give you a very important tip that most people don’t know.
 Labor code 4605.
 I’m going to explain how you should utilize this and exponentially increase your probability of success.

-Hi, my name is Michael Burgess.
+Hi, my name is Michael Burgis.
 I’m the managing attorney of MB&A. I’m a certified legal specialist in California workers’ compensation and I’m a trial attorney.

 Admissible Reports in California Workers’ Compensation